dougalrm/aider-patterns-wow/data/docs/roadmaps.md

 Depending on the audience or communication channel it may be beneficial to display the roadmap in a simpler format.
 This would include the headline information only i.e., the 'Result to achieve for Customer' and the linked Strategic Objective and/or grouping.

 *The decision of which style to use will depend on the best way to communicate this information to your stakeholders.*

-**Roadmap Template (Powerpoint) - [Roadmap Template Stand-alone v2.0.pptx](https://sdr/roadmaptemplate) [-](https://schroders365eur.sharepoint.com/%3ap%3a/s/EnterpriseSoftwareDelivery/EYIZ4d3Tf3JEl2qIzn7PNwwBoinHbyeBh9U_r_T-5VHVVw?e=FlVeIP)** You can also download this article in presentation format using the links at the bottom of the page.

 ### What it Should Look Like